 This phrase is used in different contexts: in relation to mental health, physical health, and safeguarding.
 From someone avoiding washing due to sensory preferences, to unclean clothes because of limited access to laundry facilities, to putting themselves in unsafe sexual situations to re-enact past traumas, there are a whole range of reasons why someone might be perceived to be “not looking after themselves”.
 Teachers should exercise judgement as to whether this expression will encourage compassion or, instead, engender bullying and judgement through drawing attention to students’ appearances, hygiene, and behaviour.
 In a safeguarding context, using the phrase “not looking after themselves” puts the onus on children/teenagers to “keep themselves safe”, a damaging message that is a form of victim blaming.
 Instead, children/teenagers should be educated about different forms of abuse.
 Alongside offering support and signposting to other agencies, teachers must reassure students that abuse is never their fault and was not caused by their inability to “look after themselves”.

 The problem with "attention seeking" lies not in the phrase itself but in the way it is used.
 Often used in relation to suicide and self-ham to suggest an element of intentional manipulation, it devalidates and diminishes a person's distress.
 We all need attention: at different times, and some people more than others.
 If a child/teenager acts in a way that is perceived to be "attention seeking", teachers should be compassionate rather than dismissive.
-This may be through taking any concerns raised seriously, and signposting them to support such as:
+Consider using the phrase "attention-needing" instead and taking any concerns raised seriously, making sure to signpost children/teenagers to support such as: